-Also remember, the the Delta Aquarid meteor shower is still rambling along steadily.
+Also remember, the the Delta Aquariid meteor shower is still rambling along steadily.
 You’ll see mostly Perseids but also a few Delta Aquariids in the mix.

 Find a dark, open sky to enjoy the show.
 An open sky is essential because these meteors fly across the sky in many different directions and in front of numerous constellations.